jaypalexa/roster/README.md

 ## Notes

+### General

 * [Offer a page reload for users](https://developers.google.com/web/tools/workbox/guides/advanced-recipes#offer_a_page_reload_for_users)
 * [Redirecting a user to the page they requested after successful authentication with react-router-dom](https://stackoverflow.com/questions/59422159/redirecting-a-user-to-the-page-they-requested-after-successful-authentication-wi/59423442#59423442)
 * [React + RxJS - Communicating Between Components with Observable & Subject](https://jasonwatmore.com/post/2019/02/13/react-rxjs-communicating-between-components-with-observable-subject)

+### Hacks

+* [Material-Table Mutates Item Passed Through data Prop](https://github.com/mbrn/material-table/issues/1371) - Because of this, we have to assign the data source a _copy_ of the data array rather than just assigning the array itself.